MetaMask/metamask-docs/docs/guide/snaps-permissions.md

 ### `endowment:transaction-insight`

 For snaps that provides transaction insights, the snap can request the `endowment:transaction-insight` permission.
-This permission grants a snap read-only access to raw transaction payloads, before they are accepted for signing by the user, by exporting the `onTransaction` method.
+This permission grants a snap read-only access to raw transaction payloads, before they are accepted for signing by the user, by exporting the `onTransaction` method. see [Exports](./snaps-exports.html#ontransaction)

 ## RPC Permissions